systemallica/ValenBisi/README.md

 ## Features:

-*Colorful display of bike stations
+-Colorful display of bike stations

-*Option to mark a station as favorite
+-Option to mark a station as favorite

-*Option to show only favorite stations
+-Option to show only favorite stations

-*Option to show only available stations
+-Option to show only available stations

-*Easy, simple and clean interface
+-Easy, simple and clean interface

-*Material design
+-Material design

-*Toggle bike lanes
+-Toggle bike lanes

-*Toggle stations
+-Toggle stations

-*Refresh data
+-Refresh data

-*Option to choose between going on foot or on bike
+-Option to choose between going on foot or on bike

+###Contact:

+soporte.valenbisi@gmail.com